San Salvador, Entre Ríos: History

 The town was founded on December 25, 1889 by the lawyer Miguel Malarín.
 The focal point of the settlement was the Malarín family home, called Villa Aurora, after the mother of the founder, Aurora Saint-Sauveur.
 The name of the town was also a homage to her, as San Salvador is the Spanish literal translation of the French surname Saint-Sauveur.

 Colonists brought agriculture to the area (wheat, linseed, corn, sunflower, and later sorghum).
 Rice crops were planted first in 1932 and became popular, spreading to the whole province.

 Economy

 The San Salvador Department has rice as its traditional crop, and the city of San Salvador is now known as the National Capital of Rice.
 The area also hosts industries producing truck chassis, agricultural machines, aluminium works, pumps, and rice mills.

 Tourism

 National Museum of Rice Industry

 The Museum displays the entire history of rice industry in Argentina.
-Is one of the three museums dedicated to the rice in the world.
+It is one of the three museums dedicated to the rice in the world.